 VO2max can only be calculated in the laboratory with a mask to measure the exchange of oxygen and carbon dioxide.
 It is nevertheless possible to estimate VO2max with the formula VO2max = 3.5 x VAS, this is what is done here in the app and on your watches.

-This is for example the case of 2 champions, one in cycling Lance Armstrong and the second in marathon Eliud Kipchoge.
-They both have exceptional engines: a close VO2max.
-On the other hand on the marathon Eliud Kipchoge runs the marathon in 2:01 and Lance Armstrong in 2:46.
+For example if we take the case of 2 champions, one in cycling Lance Armstrong and the second in the marathon Eliud Kipchoge.
+They both have exceptional engines and a similar VO2max.
+On the other hand in the marathon Eliud Kipchoge has run 2:01 and Lance Armstrong 2:46.
 Eliud Kipchoge has excellent running economy, which gives him a coefficient close to 3, and for Lance Armstrong a coefficient closer to 4.

 The more a runner is trained, the more his running economy improves.